OpenBMB/ToolBench/README.md

 ## 🤖Model

 We release the 7b lora version of [ToolLLaMA](https://huggingface.co/pooruss/ToolLLaMA-7b-lora) which is trained on the released dataset.
 The models are trained in a multi-task fashion.
+We also release the [tool retriever](https://huggingface.co/KunlunZhu/ToolBench_IR_bert_based_uncased/tree/main) trained under our experimental setting.

 ## 🚀Fine-tuning
 ### Install